Audarth/spring-batch-cookbook-wiki/Home.md

     hector.bat input_file_path=./src/test/resources/Most_Popular_Baby_Names_NYC.csv delimited_root_name=baby document_type=xml output_collections=baby output_transform=com.marklogic.hector.examples.babies.BabyNameColumnMapSerializer

-## Example 4 - Import CSV with Content Transform and URI Generation
+## Example 4 - Import CSV with URI Generation

-A transform can be defined by subclassing the XmlStringColumnMapSerializer.
-See the BabyNameColumnMapSerializer for an example.
+Using the _uri_id_ parameter you can specify a column as the unique URI for the document.
+For our baby names file we will use the NM (represents the NAME) as the uri.

+    hector.bat input_file_path=./src/test/resources/Most_Popular_Baby_Names_NYC.csv delimited_root_name=baby document_type=xml output_collections=baby output_transform=com.marklogic.hector.examples.babies.BabyNameColumnMapSerializer uri_id=NM

+In this case, the baby name is not unique, therefore, documents are overwritten.
+Suppose you have the requirement to concatenate multiple column names as the URI.
+Similar to the transform, Hector has the capability of implementing an Interface to facilitate uri generation.
+The [BabyNameUriGenerator](https://github.com/sastafford/hector/blob/master/src/test/java/com/marklogic/hector/BabyNameUriGenerator.java) class implements the [URIGenerator](https://github.com/sastafford/marklogic-spring-batch/blob/master/infrastructure/src/main/java/com/marklogic/spring/batch/item/processor/support/UriGenerator.java) interface.
+Include this with your modified Hector distribution and rebuild your distribution.
+It can then be referenced via the command line.

+    hector.bat input_file_path=./src/test/resources/Most_Popular_Baby_Names_NYC.csv delimited_root_name=baby document_type=xml output_collections=baby uri_transform=com.marklogic.hector.examples.babies.BabyNameUriGenerator

 # Troubleshooting